 People with kidney disease may require vitamin supplements to help avoid some common side effects of kidney failure like bone disease or anemia, but these should be taken only as directed by a doctor.

-Live Free Home Health Care understands the specific care and dietary needs of older adults with kidney disease, and can assist with chronic disease care and meals at home.
+Live Free Home Health Care, a Concord home care provider for the surrounding areas, understands the specific care and dietary needs of older adults with kidney disease, and can assist with chronic disease care and meals at home.
 Contact us today to learn more about the ways in-home care can help effectively manage kidney disease and other chronic illnesses.
+Visit our Service Area page for a full list of the areas where we provide care.